Last reviewed: April 2026

 The #1 shoe at run clubs worldwide in 2026, without debate.
 The Clifton 10 is the current generation — same maximum-cushion formula that made HOKA the default pick for social pace on hard city pavement.
 You will see three or four of these at every club of 20+ people.

 On Running took over run club fashion in the last two years.
-The Cloudsurfer is their most-spotted model — lightweight, the distinctive cloud sole, and a look that works equally at the coffee stop.
+The Cloudsurfer 2 is their most-spotted everyday model — lightweight, the distinctive CloudTec sole, and a look that works equally at the coffee stop.
 Second only to HOKA.

 The reliable veteran's choice.
-Brooks Ghost has been popular at run clubs for a decade — neutral cushioning, forgiving fit, durable.
+Brooks Ghost has been popular at run clubs for a decade — the Ghost 18 keeps the neutral cushioning, forgiving fit, and durability.
 Especially common at clubs that skew older or more performance-focused.

 The racing shoe you'll spot on members training for a marathon.
-Carbon-plated, light as air, controversial price.
+The Vaporfly 4 is the lightest yet — carbon-plated, ZoomX foam, controversial price.
 If someone in your club is wearing these mid-week, they're chasing a PB.

 The trail option you will spot at run clubs that venture off tarmac.
 Chunky grip, still cushioned enough for road warm-ups.
 Common at clubs in Portland, Boulder, and any city with a trail network.